Nemagerd

-Nemagerd (نماگرد, also Romanized as Nemāgerd; also known as Namājerd and Nimagird) is a village in Varzaq-e Jonubi Rural District, in the Central District of Faridan County, Isfahan Province, Iran.
-At the 2006 census, its population was 838, in 198 families.
+Nemagerd (نماگرد) (Note: Also romanized as Nemāgerd; also known as Namājerd and Nimagird) is a village in Varzaq-e Jonubi Rural District of the Central District in Faridan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 838 in 198 households.
+The following census in 2011 counted 796 people in 226 households.
+The 2016 census measured the population of the village as 634 people in 209 households.